jyan366/Sendy-Retail/README.md

 •	Overall, after compression of media files, the website performs very well on both desktop and mobile.

 #### Peer review (Social Testing)

 Upon completion of this project, I sent the deployed link to my peers and business partner.
 My business partner advised that I make all headings uppercase and fix some sizing issues on the home page – these changes are reflected in the final deployed website.
 Overall the feedback was very positive on this front – I asked my peers to point out any issues, and none were found within the scope of this project.

-Fixed Bugs
+#### Fixed Bugs

 On small screen sizes, my navigation bar list order was incorrect.
 I attempted use column-reverse, translate, float-left, direction:rtl and many other methods to fix this, however none of these worked.
 I reached out to peers within the slack chat for this.
 Robert Kennedy was kind enough to come up with an idea to fix this, whereby I targeted the list item children individually and reversed their order with this method.
 I used a variation of this in my code in order to resolve the issue.
 I am thankful for this input, and armed with this knowledge I will be able to solve any similar future issues.

 ## Deployment

 This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)
 •	The site was deployed to GitHub pages.
-The steps to deploy are as follows: o	In the GitHub repository, navigate to the Settings tab o	From the source section drop-down menu, select the Master Branch o	Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+The steps to deploy are as follows:
+* •	In the GitHub repository, navigate to the Settings tab
+* •	From the source section drop-down menu, select the Master Branch
+* •	Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
 The live link can be found here - https://code-institute-org.github.io/love-running-2.0/index.html

 ## Credits
-In this section you need to reference where you got your content, media and extra help from.
-It is common practice to use code from other repositories and tutorials, however, it is important to be very specific about these sources to avoid plagiarism.
-You can break the credits section up into Content and Media, depending on what you have included in your project.

 #### Content
 •	The font came from Google Fonts.
 •	The map is embedded from Google Maps.